 - Automated financial tools can replicate escrow functions for rental management, saving time on administrative tasks.

-One of the most common mistakes intermediate investors make is commingling funds.
+One of the core reasons for using escrow services is to maintain the separation of funds to avoid commingling funds.
 This occurs when you mix tenant security deposits with your personal income or general operating expenses.
-Legal requirements often require you to open an escrow account for the landlord's use to keep these funds distinct.
+Depending on the state you have property in, you might be legally required to open an escrow account for security deposits to keep these funds separate.

 Why separation matters

 If a tenant sues you for the return of their deposit and you cannot prove the money was held separately, you could face triple damages in court.
-Utilizing proper escrow services for real estate management protects you from this liability.
-Furthermore, establishing a separate bank account for rental property finances is the first step toward professionalizing your portfolio.
-It allows for cleaner bookkeeping and effortless tax preparation.
+Credible escrow services for real estate management protect you from this liability.

 Types of escrow services available